Banarasi Das: Career

 Banarasi Das was a freedom fighter.
 He went to jail many times during India's freedom struggle.
 He was elected to Uttar Pradesh Vidhan Sabha in 1977 as member of Janata Party from Hapur or Khurja, both those seats having elected a member named Banarsi Das.
 He was Chief Minister from 28 February 1979 to 17 February 1980.
-He joined Charan Singh's faction when Janata Party split.
+He joined Charan Singh's Janata Party (secular) when the Janata Party split.
 He lost 1980 Vidhan Sabha election.

 Personal life

 Banarasi Das was born in Utarawli, Bulandshahr, Uttar Pradesh.

 Banarasi Das was married and had five sons and five daughters.
 Two of his sons followed his footsteps.
-The elder one Shri Harendra Agarwal was the former member of legislative council & is active in Indian politics.
+The elder one Harendra Agarwal was the former member of legislative council & is active in Indian politics.
 The youngest son Late Dr Akhilesh Das Gupta was a former Rajya sabha MP and ex national general secretary of Bahujan Samaj Party and was Minister of State in Manmohan singh government.